folio-org/okapi-cli/README.md

     $ java -jar target/okapi-cli-fat.jar [args]

-(should be called from a shell script in the future)

-In the following material we'll use okapi-cli is a script that invokes java with the fat jar.
+Refer to the Bourne shell script `okapi-cli` which invokes the java runtime with the fat jar.

 ## Using okapi-cli